simon-toogood/eleos/README.md

 cores.generate_alice_job(cores=core_list, username="scat2")
 ```

-## Result Analysis Example
+## Result Analysis Example (analyse.py)

-This code takes the result of running NEMESIS on the output of the above example and plots the retrieved spectrum and temperature profile, then saves it to a file.
+This code takes the result of running NEMESIS on the output of the above example and plots the retrieved spectrum and temperature profile for the first of the cores, then saves it to a file.

 ```python
 import matplotlib.pyplot as plt